The Scope Of This Privacy Code

 - to provide ongoing service; and

 IMS takes care to explain purposes which are not as obvious as others.
-The purposes for collecting a name or address are obvious and do not need to be explained, but the purpose for collecting, using and disclosing other Personal Information may not be as self-evident.
-IMS may collect, disclose and use Personal Information for some or all of the following purposes:
+IMS may collect, use and disclose Personal Information for some or all of the following purposes:

 - Personal Information is used by IMS to determine initial and ongoing eligibility for products and services and to notify the clients of such products by website, mail, e-mail or phone;